khaledghobashy/uraeus_smbd/README.md

 cpp_project.write_mainfile()
 cpp_project.write_makefile()
 ```
-The generated code structure will be found under ```numenv/cpp_eigen/``` directory.
+The generated code structure can be found under ```numenv/cpp_eigen/``` directory.
 And thats it for the symbolic domain.

 #### Python Numerical Simulation.

 Now we use the generated source-code to create a valid simulation instance.
-We start by several imports
+We start with several imports
 ```python
 import pandas as pd
 import numpy as np
 ```
-Then we import the needed function from the python numerical environment.
+Then we import the needed classes and functions from the provided python numerical environment.
 ```python
 from smbd.numenv.python.numerics.systems import multibody_system, simulation
 ```
-And last we import the generated source-code.
+And finally we import the generated source-code.
 ```python
 from numenv.python.src import fourbar, fourbar_cfg
 ```
-Then we start setting our needed instances.
+Now we create our needed instances.
 ```python
 num_model = multibody_system(fourbar)
 num_model.topology.config = fourbar_cfg.configuration()